 But we were distracted with the business of moving and that special moment never came.
 I returned home with the book still in my suitcase.
 I’ve heard of other parents who end up thrusting a keepsake watch or special card into their kid’s hands during the rushed final goodbyes.
 The takeaway here: this trip is about the practical matters of getting settled and those practical matters will need your full attention.
 Make sure you make time for any special moments before you leave.

 Have the big conversations before you leave as well

 It’s important to convey your expectations for the upcoming school year: how often will we talk?
 What is the penalty for bad grades?
 How will money be handled?
 But the time to have these conversations is before you leave for college.
 College Move-In time is too hectic and emotional to have a serious conversation.

-Remember this is her college experience, not mine.
+Remember this is their college experience, not yours

 At press time, sources reported that Molly was channeling her overpowering fears about soon being on her own and without her mother’s unwavering support into petulantly sulking in the electronics section.

 Give your own Molly a chance to express their emotions with a bit of sulking.

 You can Cry a Little Bit

 Yes, you need to be emotionally stable but it’s ok and expected for the parent to be a bit emotional.
 If you don’t tear up at least a little bit, it’s possible your child will wonder just how important they really were to you after all.